justin-mbca/drug-discovery-ai/README.md

 # 🧠💊 Drug Discovery AI Assistant

 ## 🤖 System Overview: LLM RAG Agents & Multi-Agent Orchestration

-This project implements an end-to-end LLM-powered system for accelerating pharmaceutical research, leveraging Retrieval-Augmented Generation (RAG) agents and multi-agent workflows:
+This project is an end-to-end AI platform for accelerating pharmaceutical research, built on modular Retrieval-Augmented Generation (RAG) agents and a multi-agent workflow:

-- **LLM RAG Agents:** The core agents use Retrieval-Augmented Generation (RAG) to combine large language model reasoning with real-time retrieval from biomedical databases (e.g., PubMed, PubChem).
-This enables up-to-date, context-aware answers for drug discovery tasks.
+- **LLM RAG Agents:** Specialized agents combine large language model reasoning with real-time retrieval from biomedical databases (e.g., PubMed, PubChem), enabling up-to-date, context-aware answers for drug discovery tasks.
-- **CrewAI Multi-Agent Orchestration:** CrewAI coordinates multiple specialized agents, each responsible for a distinct part of the workflow (e.g., literature search, compound lookup, synthesis).
+- **Multi-Agent Orchestration:** A custom orchestrator coordinates multiple agents, each handling a distinct stage of the workflow (e.g., literature search, compound design, validation, approval).
 Agents communicate and delegate tasks to maximize research efficiency.
-- **Vector Database (MongoDB + VoyageAI):** Retrieved documents and embeddings are stored in MongoDB, with VoyageAI providing vector search capabilities for fast, relevant retrieval.
+- **Vector Database (MongoDB + VoyageAI):** Retrieved documents and embeddings are stored in MongoDB, with VoyageAI providing vector search for fast, relevant retrieval.
-- **Production API (FastAPI):** The system exposes its capabilities via a FastAPI application, allowing programmatic access to multi-agent LLM workflows for integration with other tools or user interfaces.
+- **Production API (FastAPI):** The system exposes its capabilities via a FastAPI application, enabling programmatic access to the multi-agent workflow for integration with other tools or user interfaces.

-**How it works:**
+**Workflow Overview:**
 1. A user or API client submits a query (e.g., a compound name) to the FastAPI endpoint.
-2. The orchestrator agent delegates subtasks to RAG agents, which retrieve and synthesize information from external sources using custom tools.
+2. The orchestrator agent delegates subtasks to specialized RAG agents, which retrieve and synthesize information from external sources using modular tools.
-3. Retrieved data is embedded and stored in MongoDB for efficient future access.
+3. Retrieved and generated data are embedded and stored in MongoDB for efficient future access.
 4. The system returns a synthesized, context-rich response to the user.

 See `agents/multi_agent.py` and `app/main.py` for implementation details.